-Add a comment in CurveNote, and that shows up wherever you are using Jupyter.
+Add a comment in Curvenote, and it shows up wherever you are using Jupyter.

-Whether you’re working locally, on your custom cluster or hub, or on the cloud with Binder, Amazon Sagemaker, Saturn Cloud or otherwise — CurveNote is there.
+Whether you’re working locally, on your custom cluster or hub, or on the cloud with Binder, Amazon Sagemaker, Saturn Cloud — Curvenote is there.

 All content, shared anywhere, remains connected to the source it came from, with a full version history – including the outputs.

 Figures and interactive elements used in multiple places are all updated when the source changes.

 “By far the most interesting feature for me is being able to share interactive plots and comment on them, it has streamlined my review process to no end!”

 “An awesome collaborative platform that blends Github, LaTeX, and Jupyter.
 Curvenote has great potential for collaborative research and writing.”